Hi-ZenanXu/Syntax-Enhanced_Pre-trained_Model/README.md

 ## Fine-tuning Stage
-We evaluate our proposed SEPREM model on entity typing, question answering and relation classification tasks under the different corresponding benchmarks, ${\it e.g.}$,  Open Entity, FIGER, SearchQA, Quasar-T, CosmosQA, and TACRED, respectively.
+We evaluate our proposed SEPREM model on entity typing, question answering and relation classification tasks under the different corresponding benchmarks, *e.g.*,  Open Entity, FIGER, SearchQA, Quasar-T, CosmosQA, and TACRED, respectively.
 Thanks to RuiZe's help, we use the fine-tuning pipeline provided by [K-adaper](https://arxiv.org/abs/2002.01808).
 Those piplelines are available from [here](https://github.com/microsoft/K-Adapter).